nogueira04/mnist-cnn/README.md

 # mnist-cnn
-CNN to recognize handwritten digits on MNIST dataset.
+CNN made with PyTorch to recognize handwritten digits on MNIST dataset.

 Clone the repository and run:
 ```